nm-navid-888/nur-python-codevault/python-details.md

 ### 13.5  Python Data Structures (Deque)

+- **Deque:** Useful when you need to add or remove items from both ends quickly.
 - **Deque** deque stands for double-ended queue.
 - **Property** It allows fast appends and pops from both ends (left and right).